Your Guide to an EPIC Vacation in PyeongChang

 There's a reason that PyeongChang, located in South Korea’s east coast in Gangwon Province, was chosen for the 2018 Winter Olympics.
 With two national parks, coastal beach towns, and eons of history, Gangwon Province has a lot to experience.
 This guide offers a few suggestions to help you make the most of your trip to PyeongChang.
 Try something: Physical, Tasty, Hallyu, Artistic, Spiritual.

 Like It?
 Share It!

 TRY SOMETHING PHYSICAL

-After watching the world’s finest athletes, you may be inspired to get your own blood pumping.
-Visiting in February, skiing, snowboarding, tubing, and snowshoeing are some of the obvious ways to enjoy the great outdoors.
+PyeongChang is a winter sports paradise.
+Skiing, snowboarding, tubing, and snowshoeing are some of the obvious ways to enjoy the great outdoors.
+But these are four-season resorts, so there is something for everyone anytime of the year.
 Gangwon Province has eleven ski resorts, with four resorts located near the PyeongChang vicinity:

 Use Olympic venue transportation options to get to Alpensia, YongPyong, or Phoenix Park.
 To get to Welli Hilli, take the KTX shuttle to Gangneung Bus Terminal, then ride the intercity bus to Dunnae (about an hour and 45-minute ride from Gangneung).
 Hail a taxi for the 5-minute drive to Welli Hilli resort.

 - Alpensia is PyeongChang’s official Winter Olympic Park.
 This is a nice option for cross-country or beginner skiers because it has just 3 miles of slopes and there are no black diamond trails.

 - YongPyong is where you’ll want to head if you are a hardcore downhill skier or snowboarder.
 YongPyong has over 20 miles of slopes, 15 lifts, a nice mix of beginner, intermediate and advanced trails, and the Dragon Park sports zone with jumps, rails, and tabletops.